marcosamaris/heterogeneous-SWF/README.md

 There are two main folders, storing traces of 6 applications executed on 2 and 3 different types of resources (CPU and 1 or 2 different types of GPU).
 The folders *formatedTasks* contain a file per application where tasks are already formatted with the ID, processing times and list of predecessor IDs.

-This benchmark have been generated for the purpose of two scientific papers:
+This benchmark have been generated for the purpose of three scientific papers, with the same authors (Marcos Amaris, Giorgio Lucarelli, Clément Mommessin, Denis Trystram ), follow the papers:

-- *Generic algorithms for scheduling applications on hybrid multi-cores machines* presented in the International European Conference on Parallel and Distributed Computing, 2017.
+-  Generic algorithms for scheduling applications on heterogeneous platforms.
+Concurrency Computat Pract Exper.
+2019; 31:e4647. https://doi.org/10.1002/cpe.4647

+- Generic Algorithms for Scheduling Applications on Hybrid Multi-core Machines.
+In: Rivera, F., Pena, T., Cabaleiro, J. (eds) Euro-Par 2017: Parallel Processing.
+Euro-Par 2017.
+Lecture Notes in Computer Science(), vol 10417.
+Springer, Cham. https://doi.org/10.1007/978-3-319-64203-1_16

 - *Generic algorithms for scheduling applications on heterogeneous multi-core platforms* in the ArXiv preprint 1711.06433, 2017.